This post may contain affiliate links.

 TOTAL COST: $4,979* spent on RV camping over 208 days

 * Includes $3,594 spent on Thousand Trails membership purchases, which we continued to benefit and save from in subsequent years, Boondockers Welcome and Harvest Hosts

 Average Nightly Fee: $23.94 per night

 As you can see, we made a big investment in our Thousand Trails (TT) membership in our first year of RVing.
-We used it a lot (151 nights over 7 months).
-That is what gave us the confidence to upgrade from a Zone Camping Pass to an Elite membership after just 4 months.
+We used it a lot (151 nights over seven months).
+That is what gave us the confidence to upgrade from a Zone Camping Pass to an Elite membership after just four months.

 Interestingly, if you take the Thousand Trails memberships out of the equation completely (nights and costs), that leaves 57 nights of other RV camping.
 Those 57 nights cost us $1,385, which averaged $24.30 a night.
-You will see how our TT membership purchase helped further reduce our average nightly rate, in the years that follow.
+You will see how our TT membership purchase helped further reduce our average nightly rate in the following years.

-We spent very little time camping inside of national parks, as we needed solid internet coverage for work.
+We spent very little time camping inside national parks, as we needed solid internet coverage for work.
 Instead, we drove our tow vehicle into national parks on weekends to explore.
-Our boondocking was limited to overnight stays at Walmarts and rest stops en route to destinations.
+Our boondocking was limited to overnight stays at Walmarts, and rest stops en route to destinations.

 See more details of where and when we stayed here – just click the 2014 tab for details.

 Our campsite at Thousand Trails Gateway to Cape Cod, MA